habbes/experiments/ODataSlimUrlParserConcept/README.md

 the parsed nodes.
 (TODO, we'll need to keep the original source string after the semantic parse?)

 `ODataQueryOptionsParser` also keeps the source string in memory via the `Uri` input it takes.
 However, we can discard of the parser after we have the semantic expression tree, and therefore we no longer need to keep the original source string in memory.
-But the cost is that we had to allocate many substrings for the individual values
+But the cost is that we had to allocate many substrings for the individual values.

+The results in this doc are not conclusive.
+This PoC implements a very small subset of the required OData query parsing and validation capabilities.
+Consequently, we expect less overhead.
+The idea however is to demonstrate such a significant gap between the PoC and existing implementation (e.g. 10x difference) to gain confidence that should we implement a fully-featured version of the parser using the same architecture and techniques proposed here, that we would get something at least 3x better than the existing implementation.

 ## Code organization